MagaluCloud/terraform-provider-mgc/docs/guides/region.md

 page_title: "Configure your Terraform Region"
 subcategory: "Guides"
 description: |-
   How to configure the region in Terraform for Magalu Cloud.
 ---

-# Configurar região
+# Region Configuration

-Para configurar a região do provedor, utilize o seguinte código:
+## Basic Configuration

+To configure the provider's region, use the following code in your Terraform configuration:

 ```hcl
 provider "mgc" {